VandinLab/VCRadSPM/README.md

 ### TFSP Algorithm
 Since the computation of the approximation to the Rademacher complexity is time consuming, we provided two different ways to replicate the TFSP results:

 * It is possible to run the TFSP evaluation computing the upper bounds on the maximum deviation with the empirical VC-dimension on the fly, and using precomputed upper bounds on the maximum deviation for the Rademacher complexity bounds and approximations.
-The precomputed values for the Rademacher approaches are stored in the [radeBound](data/TFSP/radeBound.txt) and [radeApprox](data/TFSP/radeApprox.txt) files, respectively.
+The precomputed values for the Rademacher-based approaches are stored in the [radeBound](data/TFSP/radeBound.txt) and [radeApprox](data/TFSP/radeApprox.txt) files, respectively.

 Usage:
 ```